 - Continuously monitoring and enforcing the health and configuration of all enterprise assets—including devices, applications, services, endpoints, cloud instances, and more—to ensure they remain in a known and accepted state.

 Put simply, a Zero Trust strategy means moving to a ‘deny-by-default’ approach instead of the more trusting ‘allow-by-default’ approach used in most cybersecurity strategies.
-Kathleen Moriarty, CTO at the Center for Internet Security, explains:
+Kathleen Moriarty, CTO of the Center for Internet Security, explains:

 “Allowlists are more secure and lower maintenance than denylists.
 Instead of assuming everything is legitimate unless proven otherwise, an allowlist blocks everything unless it meets an expected set of policies and measurements.
 This means threats are blocked even if they aren’t known, and also, managing allowlists by exception requires far less human effort than constantly updating huge denylists of known threats.”